 Current State of Supply Chain Data: Fragmented, Functional Silos, Poor Structure, Few Insights.

 Supply chain data is a nightmare to work with.
 Indeed, it is often characterized by disjointed systems that inhibit visibility and collaboration.
-What’s worse, is most logistics data remains trapped within departmental silos, each with its own data structure and format.
+What’s worse is that most logistics data remains trapped within departmental silos, each with its own data structure and format.
 Consequently, most of us are drowning in a sea of data that’s hard to fathom, and even harder to act upon.
 Moreover, within this “big data” are precious insights buried under layers of incompatibility and ambiguity.

 For a more detailed discussion on supply chains’ data interoperability nightmare, see my article, Let’s Breakthrough The Data Interoperability Nightmare: It Is The Best Way To Unlock Supply Chain Innovation.
-Also, a particular type of logistics data that has major interoperability problems is shipment data.
-For a better insight on shipping data interoperability challenges, see my article, Poor Shipping Data Analytics – Here Are The 4 Reasons Impeding High Tech Visibility And Optimization.

 The Three Ingredients Needed to Achieve Data Interoperability: Data Communications Channels, Shared Meaning, Mutual Trust.